Tennu/tennu/readme.md

 > tennu config.json
 ```

-The tennu command takes one optional argument, -v (--verbose), for adding a Logger that logs to console.
+The tennu command takes two optional argument, -v (--verbose) and -d (--debug),
+for adding a Logger that logs to the console (info level and above without -d).

 ## Other Objects ##